На русском языке

 ~\mathbf{\Gamma }= -\nabla \psi - \frac{\partial \mathbf{D}} {\partial t},

-where ~\psi is the scalar potential, ~ \mathbf{D} – the vector potential of the gravitational field.
+where ~\psi is the scalar potential, ~ \mathbf{D} – the vector potential of gravitational field.

-The torsion field (gravitomagnetic field) in the general theory of relativity
+Torsion field (gravitomagnetic field) in general theory of relativity

-In contrast to Newtonian mechanics, in the general theory of relativity (GTR), the motion of the test particle (and the rate of clock) in the gravitational field depends on whether the body, the source of the field, rotates or not.
-The influence of rotation affects even in the case when the distribution of masses in the source in its reference frame does not change with time (for example, there is cylindrical symmetry with respect to the axis of rotation).
+In contrast to Newtonian mechanics, in the general theory of relativity (GTR), the motion of test particle (and the rate of clock) in gravitational field depends on whether the body, the source of the field, rotates or not.
+The influence of rotation affects even in the case when distribution of masses in the source in its reference frame does not change with time (for example, there is cylindrical symmetry with respect to the axis of rotation).
 Gravitomagnetic effects in weak fields are extremely small.
-In the weak gravitational field and at low velocities of the particles we can consider separately the gravitomagnetic and the gravitational forces acting on the test body, and the strength of the gravitomagnetic field and the gravitomagnetic force are described by the equations similar in the form to the corresponding equations of electromagnetism.
+In a weak gravitational field and at low velocities of particles we can consider separately gravitomagnetic and gravitational forces acting on the test particles, and the strength of gravitomagnetic field and the gravitomagnetic force are described by the equations similar in the form to corresponding equations of electromagnetism.

-We shall consider the motion of the test particle in the vicinity of the rotating spherically symmetric body with the mass ~M and the angular momentum ~ \mathbf{L}.
+Let us consider the motion of a test particle in the vicinity of a rotating spherically symmetric body with the mass ~M and the angular momentum ~ \mathbf{L}.
 If the particle with the mass ~m is moving at the velocity ~v\ll c (~c is the speed of light), then the particle would be influenced, in addition to the gravitational force, by the gravitomagnetic force, directed (like the Lorentz force) perpendicular to both the velocity and the strength of the gravitomagnetic field ~ \mathbf{ H_g }.
 In the CGS system of physical units we shall have:

 ~ \mathbf{F}= \frac{m}{c} \left[\mathbf{v} \times 2 \mathbf{ H_g } \right].